San Francisco International Airport station

-San Francisco International Airport station (often abbreviated SFO or SFIA) is a Bay Area Rapid Transit (BART) terminal station located adjacent to Garage G inside the San Francisco International Airport.
-The elevated station is a transfer point to the AirTrain people mover system at Garage G/BART station.
+San Francisco International Airport station (often abbreviated SFO or SFIA) is an elevated Bay Area Rapid Transit (BART) terminal station located adjacent to Garage G inside the San Francisco International Airport.
+The AirTrain people mover system stops at Garage G/BART station adjacent to the west BART fare lobby.

 The station opened for AirTrain service in February 2003, with BART service beginning that June.
 After several service changes between 2003 and 2022, the station is served by the at all operating hours and the until 9 pm.